nmfs-opensci/quarto-thesis/README.md

 quarto render
 ```

-## Installation for an existing document
+## Installation or updating for an existing document

 You may also use this format with an existing Quarto project or document.
-But you will need to have all the tex folders already.
+But you will need to have all the tex folders already (see above).

 ```bash
 quarto install extension nmfs-opensci/quarto-thesis